awemorris/PlayfieldEngine/docs/mkdocs-en/docs/gettingstarted.md

 ## Running Games

-Playfield Engine can load a game in two ways:
+Playfield can load a game in two ways:

 * From a folder that contains a `main.pf` file.
 * From an `assets.pak` file that bundles all game assets.